-To accommodate the volume of information, the unique format and complexity of sheets, and client’s fast approaching deadlines, Smartsheet was selected as the perfect solution to streamline and automate the collection of information and collaboration needs of this project.
+To accommodate the volume of information, the unique format and complexity of sheets, and client’s fast approaching deadlines, Smartsheet was selected as the right solution to streamline and automate the collection of information and collaboration needs of this project.
 The project is now fully complete, and the client is happy with the final product developed.
 Over the course of this project, we had a few lessons learned that we hope will help you in your Smartsheet implementations.

-Lesson #1: Cell Linking FTW
+Lesson #1: Cell Linking

 Pro Tip: When creating a cell link, Smartsheet will assign a generic name using the sheet name that is referenced.
 Always name your cell links when you are creating them.
 This allows you to quickly identify what the information is, potentially saving you TONS of time.

 Lesson #2: Design is more important than you think!

 This project was intricate for a few reasons, but a big one was the amount of information that was packed into each sheet.
 When we started the project, the client provided us with templates they used in previous years.
 These sheets contained information for the current year for reference and an area for the next year’s projections to be entered.
 Optimum redesigned these sheets, making them easier to use and simpler to navigate.
 By adding a company branding and color-coding, headlines, and collapsible sections with a few relevant details, the sheets became easier to view, navigate, and work with.